johncarlomaula/john-carlo.github.io/project1_swift.md

 ### Tempo
 *The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration*.

 The distribution of tempo is unimodal and fairly symmetric with an average of 123.0 bpm and a standard deviation of 31.1 bpm.
-All her albums tend to to be distributed around the overall mean.
+All her albums tend to be distributed around the overall mean.
 However, the overall tempo for *Red*, *Lover*, and *Midnights* is slightly lower while the overall tempo for *Speak Now* is slightly higher.

 <img src="images/project1_images/tempo_plot.png?raw=true"/>